bluesillybeard/Voxelesque/README.md

 The kind of hardware I'm aiming for this game to run on is as follows:

--Core 2 Duo E6500 @3.00 GHZ
+-Core 2 Duo E6500 @3.00 ghz

 -GT 730 4GB

 -8GB RAM (only ~500 MB allocated, but I can expand this in the future)

-I choose this because it is something that Minecraft runs on, and these are actually the specs of secondary PC, which I will be using to test the performance of Voxelesque.
+I choose this because it is something that Minecraft runs on, and these are actually the specs of my secondary PC, which I will be using to test the performance of Voxelesque.

 some short term goals I should achieve before I can call this a "complete game":

+-launcher

 -save games